 How can you add it pomegranate seeds in your meals?

-Toss them into a green or fruit salad, sprinkle some onto your yogurt or oatmeal, add them to smoothies or juices, use as a tangy garnish on avocado toast or garnish roasted or grilled meat dishes with them!
+Toss them into a green or fruit salad, sprinkle some onto your yoghurt or oatmeal, add them to smoothies or juices, use as a tangy garnish on avocado toast or garnish roasted or grilled meat dishes with them!

 I tried to find some Italian ones called "marroni" as I love them roasted and sprinkled with red wine and salt!
 Don't bother buying the Chinese ones you can find in supermarkets: they don't even deserve to be called chestnuts.

-They are as sweet as honey when properly ripe, but in London I couldn't find good quality ones so far.
+They are as sweet as honey when properly ripe, but in London, I couldn't find good quality ones so far.
 They are picked when they are still hard and therefore they don't taste the same.
 When soft and ripe they are a bit messy to eat, but you can peel the skin off and use a spoon to avoid to get dirty.